yattew/yattew/README.md

 </div>

 ### About me
-I am a Full Stack Developer from India and I also love learning about programming languages.
+- I am a Full Stack Developer from India.
+- A functional programming enthusiast (currently working on my own functional language called not-a-lisp).
+- Enjoy working with new technologies.
 <br>
 <br>